 For more information concerning Escondido elections, please contact the City Clerk’s office at (760) 839-4617.

-Escondido’s next General Municipal Election will be consolidated with the statewide general election on Tuesday, November 4, 2014.
-The election is for the purpose of selecting two City Council members: one to represent District One and one to represent District Two; as well as the selection of one Mayor.
-The nomination period for the election is Monday July 14, 2014 to Friday, August 8, 2014.
+Escondido’s next General Municipal Election will be consolidated with the statewide general election on Tuesday, November 8, 2016.
+The election is for the purpose of selecting two City Council members: one to represent District Three and one to represent District Four; as well as the selection of one City Treasurer.
+The nomination period for the election is Monday July 18, 2016 to Friday, August 12, 2016.
 During this period prospective candidates need to schedule a meeting with the City Clerk to obtain nomination papers and other election-related materials.
 You must be a registered voter in Escondido at the time nomination papers are issued.
 Council candidates must also reside in the district they are seeking to represent.

 What do I need to know to run for an elected office?